lakhanp1/Pectobacterium_pangenome/scripts/notebooks/01_preprocessing.md

 ```

-## Check if there are any new assemblies which recently became available
+## Check if there are any new assemblies released on NCBI

 ``` bash
 ## check and extract new assembly IDs